A break in the X-ray loudness of Markarian 590: evidence for an AGN spectral state transition?: Details on the historical data

 Here, we detail on the multi-band data gathered across the entire history of the Mkn~590, and summarized in Tab.~\ref{tab:mrk590_continuum}.
 Owing to the heterogeneous nature of the dataset, measurement uncertainties for the optical, UV, and X-ray fluxes are not uniformly available and are therefore not included.
 The long-term light curve shown in Fig.~\ref{fig:history} is intended to illustrate the overall multi-wavelength variability trends only.
-Majority of the optical continuum fluxes are compiled from published studies (see last column), where full details of the observing campaigns are described in the cited papers and references therein.
+The majority of the optical continuum fluxes are compiled from published studies, where full details of the observing campaigns are described in the cited papers and references therein.
 The NOT/ALFOSC spectrum was obtained through open calls for observation proposals (70-406; PI: B. Palit).
-The DESI and NOT/ALFOSC spectra is flux-normalized using the [O III] $\lambda$5007 narrow emission line following the framework of \citep{vangronoingren1992PASP..104..700V}, adopting as reference the line flux measured in the 2003 SDSS spectrum \citep{2025Palit}, and using the fitting software PYQSOFIT \citep{pyqsofit2018ascl.soft09008G}.
-Both spectra are presented in \citep{2025palit_borkar} and will be analyzed in detail in a forthcoming study focused on broad-line region modeling.
+The DESI and NOT/ALFOSC spectra were flux-normalized using the [O III] $\lambda$5007 narrow emission line following the framework of \citet{vangronoingren1992PASP..104..700V}, adopting as reference the line flux measured in the 2003 SDSS spectrum \citep{2025Palit}, and using the fitting software PYQSOFIT \citep{pyqsofit2018ascl.soft09008G}.
+Both spectra were presented in \citet{2025palit_borkar} and will be analyzed in detail in a forthcoming study focused on broad-line region modelling.

 The reported UV fluxes were obtained using broadband filters indicated in parentheses, and the continuum region corresponds to their respective effective wavelengths.
 Owing to the heterogeneous energy coverage of different X-ray instruments, we report fluxes integrated over their respective observing energy bands.
 For the purposes of the Fundamental Plane analysis (Sec.~\ref{sec:radio}), the fluxes were converted to a uniform energy range using \texttt{WebPIMMS} tool.
 Between 2015-2025, we selected 2--4 \textit{Swift}-XRT pointings per year to show the approximate trend in X-rays.
-The SXE measurements were only possible post-2000 and have been taken from \citep{ghosh2022,2025Palit}.
+The SXE measurements were only possible post-2000 and have been taken from \citet{ghosh2022,2025Lawther,2025Palit}.
+These fluxes were estimated after fitting a separate spectral component to model the SXE.

-The radio observations vary in both beam size and continuum frequency, introducing non-uniformity in the historical light curve and the construction of the Fundamental Plane.
+The radio observations vary in both beam size and continuum frequency, introducing non-uniformity in the historical light curve and the radio/X-ray variability.
 To minimize potential biases, we restrict our sample to observations with arcsec-scale resolution and frequencies below 10~GHz.